-In today's legal and economic landscape, all development professionals -- including attorneys -- are realizing that they need to fully understand sustainable development and green building concepts, requirements, and policies in order to meet their clients' expectations and to operate successfully...
+In today's legal and economic landscape, all development professionals--including attorneys--are realizing that they need to fully understand sustainable development and green building concepts, requirements, and policies in order to meet their clients' expectations and to operate successfully in...

 Section I: Historical perspective and current initiatives regarding green building and sustainable development as well as an in-depth discussion of climate change and its growing impact on the building and development industries.